Henrygrif1/Space-Pirates-3D/README.md

 - Forrest Jefferson

 ### About the game:
 You fly through space in a pirate ship stealing loot and shooting down other ships with friends.
-You then can use the loot to buy new skins and better upgrades.
+You can traverse floating space islands/planets to steal and get more plunder.
+Go back to the harbor and use the loot to buy new skins and better upgrades.
+Escape the

 (No Microtransactions.
 Only currency used to purchase skins and upgrades will be solely made in-game in the form of Doubloons)